kitnil/awesome/README.md

 - [progressbar](https://github.com/ctongfei/progressbar) - Terminal-based progress bar for Java / JVM
 - [turbo-editor](https://github.com/vmihalachi/turbo-editor) - Simple and powerful File Editor for Android.
 All is licensed under the GPLv3 license.
 - [PDFLayoutTextStripper](https://github.com/JonathanLink/PDFLayoutTextStripper) - Converts a pdf file into a text file while keeping the layout of the original pdf.
 Useful to extract the content from a table in a pdf file for instance.
 This is a subclass of PDFTextStripper class (from the Apache PDFBox library).
-- [bt](https://github.com/atomashpolskiy/bt) - Java BitTorrent library with DHT, magnet links, encryption and more
+- [bittorrent](https://github.com/atomashpolskiy/bittorrent) - BitTorrent library and client with DHT, magnet links, encryption and more
 - [influxdb-plugin](https://github.com/jenkinsci/influxdb-plugin) - Jenkins plugin to send build metrics into InfluxDB
 - [oreon-engine](https://github.com/fynnfluegge/oreon-engine) - OpenGL/Vulkan Java 3D Engine
 - [guacamole-client](https://github.com/glyptodon/guacamole-client) - The Guacamole project is now Apache Guacamole (http://guacamole.apache.org/).
 This repository has been repurposed as the base for the Apache Guacamole packages built for Glyptodon Enterprise.